Shortness Of Breath After Walking: 7 Causes And Helpful Cure

 In severe cases, a healthcare professional will advise the patient to be admitted and be given essential fluids through an IV along with oxygen therapy.

-COPD is another set of diseases of the lungs which comes with a common symptom of difficulty in breathing.
+COPD is another set of diseases of the lungs that comes with a common symptom of difficulty in breathing.

 The most common cause of this condition is smoking cigarettes for a longer time and exposure to bad-quality of air.